locessentials/eng401-business-english-us/overview/final-project.md

 - Write a comprehensive report (~1500 words)
 - Record your presentation (8-12 minutes)
 - Submit all materials by the end of Week 16
-  - Project package to Teams assignment
+  - Project package to course assignment
   - Post and link to your video in `Final Projects` channel

 ### Step 4: Peer Evaluation (Optional but recommended)